+UNC Modification At what stage is this document in the process?
+UNC 0818: Releasing of unused capacity under a specific set of circumstances 01 Modification 02 Workgroup Report 03 Draft Modification Report 04 Final Modification Purpose of Modification: Occasionally capacity is booked but remains unused for years.
+This is onl Shippers and end consumers where there is limited capacity available on t system.
+This Modification is to release the unused capacity only where a sit criteria.
+This criteria is detailed and specific with a site having to meet all of modification to apply to them: The intent of which is that this modification small number of sites who it is believed are holding capacity they are not used for at least 36 months; and where there is a genuine need by others is current unavailable because sites holding excess capacity. the same part of the te meets set specific of the criteria for the mill be limited to a using, and have not Next Steps: • Formatted Table The Proposer recommends that this Modification should be: Considered a material change and not subject to Self-Governance This Modification will be presented by the Proposer to the Panel on 15 Se Panel will consider the Proposer's recommendation and determine the app Formatted: Indent: Left: 0 cm, Line spacing: 1.5 lines Impacted Parties: High: Shippers, Distribution Network Operators, Some I&C consumers Low: Suppliers None: NTS, IGTs Impacted Codes: • Formatted: Normal, Indent: Left: 0 cm, Right: 0 cm, Tab stops: 15.59 cm, Left No other code impacts are identified (IGT CSEPs will be out of scope of th is modification).
+UNC 0818 Page 1 of 14 Modification 02 Decembe Version 3 2.0 r 04 29 November 2022

+Contents Questions?
+1 Summary 3 Contact: 2 Governance 4 Joint Office of Ga Transporters 3 Why Change?
+5 4 4 Code Specific Matters 7 enquiries@gasgo 5 Solution 7 rnance.co.uk 6 Impacts & Other Considerations 9 0121 288 210 7 Relevant Objectives 13 11 Proposer: 8 Implementation 14 11 Tracey Saunders Northern Gas 9 Legal Text 14 12 Networks 10 Recommendations 14 12 29 trsaunders@north Timetable Timetable Modification timetable: 07580 21574 28 Jul 2022 07580 21574 Transporter: Modification timetable: 28 Jul 2022 16 Aug 2022 07580 21574 Transporter: Tracey Saunders Northern Gas Modification timetable: Pre-Modification Discussed (distribution) Or580 21574 Transporter: Tracey Saunders Northern Gas Networks Modification timetable: Pre-Modification Discussed (distribution) Date Modification Raised 16 Aug 2022 07580 21574 Transporter: Tracey Saunders Northern Gas Modification timetable: Pre-Modification Discussed (distribution) Date Modification Raised New Modification to be considered by Panel 16 Aug 2022 15 Sep 2022 Image: Constraint of the system Modification timetable: Pre-Modification Discussed (distribution) Date Modification Raised New Modification to be considered by Panel First Workgroup Meeting 16 Aug 2022 15 Sep 2022 22 Sep 2022 0 07580 21574 Transporter: Tracey Saunders Northern Gas Networks 1000 1000 Modification timetable: Pre-Modification Discussed (distribution) Date Modification Raised New Modification to be considered by Panel First Workgroup Meeting Workgroup Report to be presented to Panel 16 Aug 2022 15 Sep 2022 22 Sep 2022 19 Jan 2023 Image: Constraint of the system Modification timetable: Pre-Modification Discussed (distribution) Date Modification Raised New Modification to be considered by Panel First Workgroup Meeting Workgroup Report to be presented to Panel Draft Modification Report issued for consultation 16 Aug 2022 15 Sep 2022 22 Sep 2022 19 Jan 2023 20 Jan 2023 Image: Construction of the second

-UNC Modification
+UNC 0818 Modification Version 32.0 02 December 04 29 November 2022

-At what stage is this document in the process?

-UNC 0818:

-Releasing of unused capacity under a specific set of circumstances

-01 Modification 02 Workgroup Report 03 Draft Modification Report 04 Final Modification

-Purpose of Modification:

-Occasionally capacity is booked but remains unused for years.
-This is only an issue for other Shippers and end consumers where there is limited capacity available on the same part of the system.
-This Modification is to release the unused capacity only where a site meets set specific criteria.

-Next Steps:

-The Proposer recommends that this Modification should be:

-Considered a material change and not subject to Self-Governance

-This Modification will be presented by the Proposer to the Panel on 15 September 2022.
-The Panel will consider the Proposer's recommendation and determine the appropriate route.

-Impacted Parties:

-High: Shippers, Distribution Network Operators, Some I&C consumers

-Low: Suppliers

-None: NTS, IGTs

-Impacted Codes:

-No other code impacts are identified (IGT CSEPs will be out of scope of this modification).

-Contents

-- 1 Summary

-- 2 Governance

-- 3 Why Change?

-- 4 Code Specific Matters

-- 5 Solution

-- 6 Impacts & Other Considerations

-- 7 Relevant Objectives

-- 8 Implementation

-- 9 Legal Text

-- 10 Recommendations

-Timetable

-Modification timetable: Pre-Modification Discussed (distribution) 28 Jul 2022 Date Modification Raised 16 Aug 2022 New Modification to be considered by Panel 15 Sep 2022 First Workgroup Meeting 22 Sep 2022 Workgroup Report to be presented to Panel 19 Jan 2023 Draft Modification Report issued for consultation 20 Jan 2023 Consultation Close-out for representations 10 Feb 2023 Final Modification Report available for Panel 12 Mar 2023 Modification Panel decision 19 Mar 2023